 22. The Midnight Bell

 Now we’re talking, a traditional pub in Leeds city centre.
 The Midnight Bell may seem like a bit of a trek, it’s across the river on Water Lane, but since you can tuck into some hearty fodder washed down with good beer, the walk might do you good.
-They have one of the biggest beer gardens in Leeds, and it gets the sun almost all the time, although the surrounding buildings mean you can always find a spot in the shade if you do desire.
+They have one of the biggest beer gardens in Leeds, and it gets the sun throughout the day, although the surrounding buildings mean you can always find a spot in the shade if you want to.

 When it comes to the food and drink on offer, you won’t be disappointed.
 The beer is certainly the highlight – they have four Leeds Brewery ales on tap – Leeds Pale, Leeds Best, Yorkshire Gold and, of course, Midnight Bell – as well as an ever-changing selection of guest ales and ciders.
 And if that’s not your cup of tea, you can get wine and spirits too.